valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

   Added *documentId* to the request body of the S3 Resource(this is not used by the default Valtimo backend)

+* **Abstract _refreshDocument$**

+  Moved *_refreshDocument$* from DossierDetailComponent to DossierService and added its corresponding methods for correct behaviour.
+An implementation can now use the refresh method on DossierService to refresh the document on the case detail page from implementation code.

 ## Bugfixes

 * **Forms upload and download**